Furlane (shoe): Origin

 The Furlane shoe originated in the countryside of Friuli in the 19th century and regained popularity in Europe at the end of the Second World War.

 Red Cross nurses, who were looking for practical footwear alternatives, started making furlane shoes from the velvet, fabric, and rubber donated by private donors and small businesses.
 Creating these shoes provided simple, practical work for those who were unemployed, particularly in hospitals such as the Military Hospital, the Morelli di Popolo, and the Regina Margherita.

-Later on they began to be sold on the Rialto Bridge, and subsequently were often worn by Venetian gondoliers who used them to protect their feet from the wood of the gondolas.
+Later, they began to be sold on the Rialto Bridge, and subsequently were often worn by Venetian gondoliers who used them to protect their feet from the wood of the gondolas.

 Modern furlanes

-Furlane shoes came back into fashion in 2016, especially in the United States.
+Furlane shoes were seen in high fashion in 2016, especially in the United States.
 They have often been reshaped into a modified, elongated shape that has a small heel and a slightly peaked toe.

-Worn at the Venice Biennale, furlane shoes won appeal for their origin in recycled materials, and adaptability.
+Lily Atherton-Hanbury, founder of Le Monde Béryl, stated that the shoes' history of being made out of recycled materials appealed to modern concerns about sustainability in fashion today.